meilisearch/documentation/reference/features/authentication.md

 If no master key is provided, all routes can be accessed without requiring any key.

-## API Key

-If a master key is set, on each API call, a key must be added to [the header](/reference/api/README.md#authentication).
+We strongly recommend only using the master key to retrieve the public and private keys.

-If no or a wrong API key is provided in the header you will have no access to any route and you will receive the `HTTP/1.1 403 Forbidden` status code.
+If an invalid key is provided, you will receive the `HTTP/1.1 403 Forbidden` status code.
+You will receive the same error if you fail to provide a key when querying a protected route.

 ## Reset Key